-If you run IDOL Site Admin as a service on Linux, you can add the argument to the existing arguments variable in siteadmin.sh for SysV, or siteadmin.conf for Upstart.
+If you run IDOL Site Admin as a service on Linux, you can add the argument to the existing arguments variable in siteadmin.sh for SystemV, siteadmin.conf for Upstart, or siteadmin.service for systemd.

 When you modify the IDOL Site Admin configuration by modifying the XML file or start scripts, you must restart IDOL Site Admin to apply your configuration changes.